mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 break any legacy capability when related to the use of topology.

-The topology discovery as described in {{RFC7969}} differs between IPv4 and IPv6 because for IPv4 it is only the first Relay Agent that can set the giaddr field (section 3.1 of {{RFC7969}}).
+The topology discovery as described in {{RFC7969}} differs between IPv4 and IPv6 because for IPv4 only the first Relay Agent can set the giaddr field (section 3.1 of {{RFC7969}}).
 Thus in a generic network involving more than one Relay Agent only part of the topology is transported via DHCPv4.